Disk warping and black hole X-ray binaries I. Tentative unification of low-frequency quasi-periodic oscillations: Discussion

 Another possibility could be to have a warp radius so large that the inner regions are always flat, i.e., $\rb \gg \mathrm{max}(\rt, \, \risco)$ in all cases.
-In theory, such configuration would be indistinguishable from a fully-flat disk (see sect.~\ref{sec:caveatsBBN}), though the jets would not be perpendicular to the binary orbit.
-Yet another possibility could be that \cyg lies in the low-luminosity transition, where QPOs have lower rms and are thus harder to observe \citep[][Vincentelli et al., submitted]{2023ApJ...943..165S}, though the presence of strong BBN would remain a mystery.
+In theory, this configuration would be indistinguishable from a fully flat disk (see sect.~\ref{sec:caveatsBBN}), though the jets would not be perpendicular to the binary orbit.
+Yet another possibility could be that \cyg lies in the low-luminosity transition, where QPOs have lower rms and are thus harder to observe \citep[][]{2023ApJ...943..165S, Vincentelli26}, though the presence of strong BBN would remain a mystery.